WEST Coast Group forming NOW. Start date: Summer 2018. Location: California.

 The Biography and Social Art Program is a unique, part-time training for individuals interested in a deeper understanding of what it means to be human.
 Practicing the art of human encounter, along with inner work, is preparation for leading others toward new possibilities of connecting with life in richer and more meaningful ways.

-FOUNDATIONS IN HUMAN BECOMING is for people who want to engage more deeply with their own life story, with others and the world around them, and with ideas of an evolving universe.
+THE BIOGRAPHY AND SOCIAL ART TRAINING PROGRAM is for people who wish to become biography and social art facilitators or to enhance their current work with a deeper attention to biographical themes.
+The training involves engaging more deeply with one’s own and other’s life stories, with the world around us, and with ideas of an evolving universe.
 We take up nature observation, inner work, journaling, artistic media, communication skills and the social artistry of becoming human with the goal of awakening new capacities.
 The comprehensive nature of this way of working provides an experiential foundation for the picture of human development outlined by Rudolf Steiner.
 Whether you are new to anthroposophy ‐ “wisdom of the human being” ‐ or have been studying for years, this way of working brings new life and meaning to the idea and practice of an evolving path of consciousness.

 For details click here: Admissions, Fees and Policies